GunForce II: Development and release

-GunForce II shares many similarities with other previously released titles by Irem during the 1990s such as Air Duel, Armed Police Unit Gallop, Undercover Cops, In the Hunt and Superior Soldiers, due to being developed by most of the same personnel that would go on to form Nazca Corporation.
+GunForce II shares many similarities with other previously released titles by Irem during the 1990s such as Air Duel, Cosmic Cop, Undercover Cops, In the Hunt and Superior Soldiers, due to being developed by most of the same personnel that would go on to form Nazca Corporation.
 The game was first showcased to the public at the 1994 AOU Show.

 In October 2014, PlatinumGames producer Atsushi Kurooka revealed to a Twitter user that he worked on both GunForce II and Metal Slug (credited as A. Kurooka in the first title of the series), though Kurooka did not specify which role he was involved during the game's development.